karenaprakash/mongodb-driver-node-starter/readme.md

 # This starter is usefull when we need to create headless server with the help of Node.js ,MongoDB(mongodb-driver)

+download repo or clone it
+1. cmd :npm install
+2. cmd : node server.js  > to run server

 ##  MongoDb with mongodb driver
 ### MongoDB driver : https://docs.mongodb.com/manual/reference/operator/